davidlcassidy/family-media-processor/README.md

 Enabling recursive search will process media files within the `/media` directory and all sub-directories as well.
 If disabled, sub-directories will be ignored.

 - **Move Files**
 If enabled, files will be moved them into the `/moveTo` directory and organized by year and month.
-Otherwise, the field will be processed, but remained in the `/media` directory.
+Otherwise, the field will be processed, but will stay in the `/media` directory.

 - **Geotagging**
 When a user enables geotagging in the user interface, the geotagging section on the right allows the user to select a location for the files being processed.
 The application retrieves the available geotag options dynamically based on the geotag data config.